akhgari-reza/docker-nextcloud/README.md

 Online or OnlyOffice.
 It can be hosted in the cloud or on-premises.

 ## Excersie: Nextcloud and Docker
-Create a network named nextcloud_network; \n
+Create a network named nextcloud_network; \
-In an empty directory create `docker-compose.yml` file; \n Your compose should contain four services as below: \n
+In an empty directory create `docker-compose.yml` file; \
+Your compose should contain four services as below:
  - Nginx reverse proxy
  - Let's encrypt
  - MariaDB